 Explores advanced abnormal psychology topics, including controversies and social issues in mental health assessment, treatment, and diagnosis.
 Prerequisite: either TPSYCH 210 or TPSYCH 212.
+View course details in MyPlan: TPSYCH 310

 TPSYCH 311 Personality Theory (5) I&S

 Covers the major theories of personality within the field of psychology.
 Students compare and contrast theoretical models, gain understanding of their development within the context of the theorists' lives, and apply the theories to their own life experience.
 Prerequisite: either TPSYCH 101 or PSYCH 101.